 Incorporating yin yoga into your routine will help release muscular tension built up during your surf session.
 Yin yoga involves working passively and holding postures for much longer (3-15 minutes) resulting in deeper stretches that help to lengthen the connective tissues.
 It can be quite challenging mentally to stay focused and relaxed for much longer but it is well worth the effort.
 Whenever I pick up aches and pains through any sport (or even just doing the gardening!)
 I always turn to yin at the end of the day and feel so much better for it.

-If you want to find out more about how yoga can help your surfing why not come along to one of our Saltwater Soul Surf & Yoga Days, check our workshops page for upcoming dates.
+If you want to find out more about how yoga can help your surfing why not come along to one of our Saltwater Soul Surf & Yoga Days, check our events page for upcoming dates.